ShintoResources

 1868 AD – Meiji Restoration and the Separation of Kami and Buddhas (Shinbutsu Bunri)

-The new Meiji government implemented policies forcibly separating Shinto from Buddhism.
+The new Meiji government implemented policies separating Shinto from Buddhism.
+Shinto was rebased on Kokugaku and Ko-Shinto revivalism.
 Buddhist imagery was removed from shrines, and the state elevated Shinto as a moral-ideological pillar for the new nation.
-This triggered the *haibutsu kishaku* (“abolish Buddhism, destroy Shākyamuni”) movement, leading to widespread destruction of Buddhist property.
+This triggered the haibutsu kishaku (“abolish Buddhism, destroy Shākyamuni”) movement, leading to widespread destruction of Buddhist property.

 1871 AD – Creation of the Kanpei Taisha System